Structure of modules stably annihilated by a fixed ideal: Introduction

 Let $R$ be a commutative noetherian ring, and let $\mod R$ stand for the category of finitely generated $R$-modules.
 We denote by $\sa_{R}(M)$ the {\em stable annihilator} of a finitely generated $R$-module $M$, which is by definition the set of elements $a \in R$ such that the multiplication map $M\xrightarrow{a}M$ factors through a projective $R$-module.
 This notion has been studied in several works; see \cite{DKT2021,DeyLiu,E2020,Esenetepe,Kimura} for instance.

 Given an ideal $I$ of $R$, we denote by $\mod_{I}(R)$ the full subcategory of $\mod R$ consisting of modules $M$ such that $\sa_{R}(M)$ contains $I$.
 Following \cite{T2023}, we let $\c(R)$ stand for the full subcategory of $\mod R$ consisting of modules $M$ satisfying $\depth M_{\p}\geq\depth R_{\p}$ for every prime ideal $\p$ of $R$.
 When $R$ is Cohen--Macaulay, $\c(R)$ coincides with the category of maximal Cohen--Macaulay $R$-modules, denoted by $\cm(R)$.
 We put $\c_{I}(R)=\c(R)\cap\mod_{I}(R)$ and $\cm_{I}(R)=\cm(R)\cap\mod_{I}(R)$.
 In this paper, we investigate the structural properties of the subcategories $\mod_{I}(R)$ and $\c_{I}(R)$.
 Their basic closure properties are summarized in the following theorem. \begin{thm}[Lemma \ref{filt} and Propositions \ref{extofmodI} and \ref{extofCI}] Let $R$ be a commutative noetherian ring and $I$ an ideal of $R$.
 Then the following hold. \begin{enumerate}[\rm(1)] \item The subcategory $\mod_{I}(R)$ contains $R$ and $R/I$, and is closed under finite direct sums, direct summands, transposes, $R$-duals, and syzygies.
-Moreover, its extension closure coincides with the full subcategory of $\mod R$ consisting of modules that are locally free on $\spec R\setminus\V(I)$. \item The subcategory $\c_{I}(R)$ contains $R$ and $R/I$, and is closed under finite direct sums, direct summands, and syzygies.
-If $R$ is a local ring of depth $t$, then $\c_{I}(R)$ is also closed under $t$-th syzygies of transposes and of $R$-duals.
-Furthermore, if either $R$ is Gorenstein or $I$ has grade $t$, then its extension closure coincides with the full subcategory of $\c(R)$ consisting of modules that are locally free on $\spec R\setminus\V(I)$. \end{enumerate} \end{thm} When $R$ is a Cohen--Macaulay local ring and $I$ is the maximal ideal $\m$ of $R$, we obtain the following result, which is the main theorem of this paper.
-Recall that a full subcategory of $\mod R$ is said to be {\em of finite type} if there exist only finitely many isomorphism classes of indecomposable modules in it. \begin{thm}[Theorem \ref{mainthm}] Let $(R,\m,k)$ be a Cohen--Macaulay local ring of dimension $d$.
+Moreover, its extension closure coincides with the full subcategory of $\mod R$ consisting of modules that are locally free on $\spec R\setminus\V(I)$. \item The subcategory $\c_{I}(R)$ contains $R$, and is closed under finite direct sums, direct summands, and syzygies.
+If $R$ has finite Krull dimension $d$, then $\c_{I}(R)$ is also closed under $d$-th syzygies of transposes and of $R$-duals.
+Furthermore, if $(R,\m)$ is local and either $R$ is Gorenstein or $I$ is $\m$-primary, then its extension closure coincides with the full subcategory of $\c(R)$ consisting of modules that are locally free on $\spec R\setminus\V(I)$. \end{enumerate} \end{thm} When $R$ is a Cohen--Macaulay local ring and $I$ is the maximal ideal $\m$ of $R$, we obtain the following result, which is the main theorem of this paper.
+Recall that a full subcategory of $\mod R$ is said to be {\em of finite type} if there exist only finitely many isomorphism classes of indecomposable modules in it. \begin{thm}[Theorem \ref{mainthm}] Let $(R,\m,k)$ be a singular Cohen--Macaulay local ring of dimension $d$.
 Then one has

-Moreover, if $\gll(R)\leq2$ or $R$ has minimal multiplicity, then the equality
+Moreover, if $\gll(R)=2$ or $R$ has minimal multiplicity, then the equality

 holds.
 Hence, the category $\Omega(\cm_{\m}(R))$ is of finite type in this case. \end{thm} Let us explain the notation used in the above theorem.
 For a full subcategory $\X$ of $\mod R$, we denote by $\Omega\X$ the (first) syzygy category of $\X$.
 For a finitely generated $R$-module $X$ and an integer $n \ge 0$, $\left|X\right|_{n}$ consists of the modules built from $X$ by taking $(n-1)$ extensions (for the precise definition, see Definition \ref{def_size}).
 We denote by $\add X$ the additive closure of $X$ in $\mod R$.
 In addition, we denote by $\gll(R)$ the {\em generalized Loewy length} of $R$, defined as the infimum of the Loewy lengths $\ell\ell(R/(\bm{x}))$ taken over all systems of parameters $\bm{x}$ of $R$.